Health and safety at work

 Senior Labour Inspectors Committee

-The Senior Labour Inspectors’ Committee (SLIC) was first established in 1982 to assist the European Commission in monitoring the enforcement of EU legislation at the local level.
+The Senior Labour Inspectors’ Committee (SLIC) started to meet in an informal way in 1982 to assist the European Commission in monitoring the enforcement of EU legislation at the national level.

 A Commission Decision (95/319/EC) gave the Committee formal status in 1995 with a mandate to give its opinion to the Commission, either at the Commission’s request or on its own initiative, on all problems relating to the enforcement by the Member States of Community law on health and safety at work.

 The Committee is regulated by:

 - Define common principles of labour inspection in the field of health and safety at work and developing methods of assessing the national systems of inspection in relation to those principles

 - Promote improved knowledge and mutual understanding of the different national systems and practices of labour inspection, the methods and legal frameworks for action